tgblackburn/ptarmigan/docs/input.md

 [See here for more information](custom_particle_beams.md) on creating an HDF5 file that Ptarmigan can understand.

-In a subsection `from_hdf5`, provide:
+In a sub-section of `beam` named `from_hdf5`, provide:

+* `from_hdf5`:
   * `file`: path to the HDF5 file that stores the particle data, relative to the location of the input file.
   * `distance_between_ips`: the distance between the origin of the coordinate system, used by the imported particle beam, and the laser collision point, in metres.
   This is used to propagate the particles between the interaction points, assuming ballistic drift.
   A `distance_between_ips` of `0.0` is perfectly fine: it means that the particle positions are defined with respect to the laser collision point.
+  * `auto_timing` (optional, default = `true`): disable this to prevent Ptarmigan propagating the particles between the interaction points.
+  Positions specified in the external file will be respected: for example, if a particle has a position `[0.0, 0.0, 0.0, 0.0]`, it will be initialised inside the laser pulse at time zero.
   * `min_energy` (optional, default = `0.0`): if specified, skip any particles that have less energy than this threshold, during import.
   * `max_angle` (optional, default = `pi`): if specified, skip particles that are moving, with respect to the particle beam axis, at angles greater than the given limit.

 ## output